vk0812/Third-Party-Attacks-on-LLMs/README.md

 # Attacks on Third-Party APIs of LLMs

-This repository focuses specifically on WeatherAPI Attacks on the Gemini Model.
+This repository focuses specifically on WeatherAPI Attacks on the Gemini/GPT-3.5 Model.
 We demonstrate real-world attacks across various domains, where malicious actors can subtly manipulate the outputs of LLMs by compromising the third-party API responses.
 The research highlights the urgent need for robust security protocols when incorporating external services into LLM ecosystems.

 Follow these steps to set up and run the attacks: